AnatolyZZZ/multi-step-form/README.md

 ### What I learned

-How to create custom inputs like checkoxes and rario
+How to create custom inputs like checkboxes and radio

 ```css
 .custom-radio {